vseryakov/backendjs/README.md

   The config database is refreshed from time to time acording to the `db-config-interval` parameter, also all records with `ttl` property in the bk_config will be pulled every ttl interval and updated in place.

-- DNS records
-  Some config options may be kept in the DNS TXT records and every time a instance is started it will query the local DNS for such parameters.
-Only a small subset of all config parameters support DNS store.
-To see which parameters can be stored in the DNS run `bkjs show-help` and look for 'DNS TXT configurable'.

 # Backend library development (Mac OS X, developers)

 * `git clone https://github.com/vseryakov/backendjs.git` or `git clone git@github.com:vseryakov/backendjs.git`